-|No. 74||Of 183.84||0, 2, 3, 4, 5, 6||19,25||3422°C||5500°C||191|
+|№ 74||183,84||0, 2, 3, 4, 5, 6||19,25||3422°С||5500°С||191|

-Even in the 17th century, Europeans knew wolframite and scheelite — the most common tungsten minerals.
-Pure tungsten was made in the late eighteenth century, but long remained a laboratory rarity, until in 1847, Oxland not patented getting a tungsten acid, sodium tungstate and tungsten from cassiterite.
-10 years later, Oxland patented the production of iron-tungsten alloys that formed the basis of modern high speed steels.
-However, almost half a century failed to implement these designs into production due to high cost.
-In Russia tungsten steel was first smelted in the Urals in 1865 At the end of the NINETEENTH century an acute need for alloyed and tool steels led to the launch of the line high-speed steels at the company «Bethlehem Steel».
-In 1900 samples of these alloys were presented at the world exhibition in Paris, hitting all of metallurgists developed countries.
-In the early XX century Edison had thought to use in incandescent lamps the tungsten filament.
+As early as the 17th century Europeans knew wolframite and scheelite, the most common tungsten minerals.
+Pure tungsten was isolated only at the end of the 18th century, but remained a laboratory rarity for a long time before Oxland patented the production of tungstic acid, sodium tungstate, and tungsten from cassiterite in 1847.
+Ten years later Oxland patented the production of iron-tungsten alloys that formed the basis of today's high-speed steels.
+But for almost half a century it was impossible to put these developments into production because of the high cost of production.
+Tungsten steel was melted for the first time in the Urals in 1865.
+At the end of the 19th century the urgent need for alloyed and tool steels resulted in the start-up of a line of high-speed steels at Bethlehem Steel.
+In 1900 samples of these alloys were exhibited at the World's Fair in Paris, astonishing metallurgists of all developed countries.
+At the beginning of the XX century Edison guessed to use a tungsten filament in incandescent lamps.
 This was the beginning of the use of tungsten in electrical engineering.
-Today, tungsten has ceased to be a rarity and has occupied a firm place in everyday life.
-You can buy it at the most affordable prices.
+Today, tungsten is no longer a rarity and has taken a firm place in everyday life.
+It can be purchased at the most reasonable prices.

-W refers to the group of refractory metals.
-All the items that are in this group are characterized by high melting temperature (over 2500 ° K) and high density (above 8 g/m3).
-Along with this, tungsten has high hardness — 3430 MPa, also, this metal, in comparison with the other refractory elements in the same group of the periodic system, has the highest boiling point of 5828°K (5555°C).
-Among the metals of this group tungsten is one of the most expensive.
+W belongs to the group of refractory metals.
+All elements in this group are characterized by a high melting point (over 2500 ° K) and high density (above 8 g/m3).
+Along with this, tungsten has a high hardness index of 3430 MPa and has the highest boiling point of 5828°K (5555°C) as compared to the other refractory elements in this group of the periodic table.
+Among the metals of this group, tungsten is one of the most expensive.

-Buy at best price
+Buy at the best price